JaimeQuezadaJr/ollama-test/README.md

-# AI Chatbot
+# Local AI Assistant

-This is a full-stack AI Chatbot application using langchain_ollama, langchain_core, FastAPI for the backend, and React with Material-UI for the frontend.
+This is a full-stack local AI assistant application using langchain_ollama, langchain_core, Flask for the backend, and React with Material-UI for the frontend.
+Customized to present the information in a user friendly graphical interface with the ability to save conversations.

 ## Prerequisites